dshield-proj/observation-planner/README.md

 Preprocessing reads the raw input data described above and produces files for planner input.
 There are 2 preprocessing scripts:
 _createSoilMoistureModelErrFile.py_: This consolidates the raw soil moisture prediction error files.
 It must be run whenever those soil moisture prediction data changes.
 _dshieldObsPreprocessor.py_: This reads the payload access and eclipse files and consolidates the observation command choices for each satellite for each plan horizon (default plan horizon is 6 hours but configurable).
 This must be run for each (set of) satellite(s) and each plan horizon.
-Input parameters are the # of satellites in the constellation, and a planning horizon index (1 through 4).
+Input parameters are the list of satellites in the constellation, and a planning horizon index (1 through 4).

 # Planning
 After preprocessing, the planner can be run.
 There is one planner script.
 _dsheildObsPlanner.py_: This reads the files produced by preprocessing and produces a coordinate observation plan for all satellites in the constellation for each plan horizon.
 This must be run for each (set of) satellite(s) and each horizon.
-Input parameters are the # of satellites in the constellation, and the planning horizon index (1 through 4)
+Input parameters are the list of satellites in the constellation, and the planning horizon index (1 through 4)